 Celeritas¶

-Celeritas is a Monte Carlo particle transport code for simulating High Energy Physics detectors on general purpose GPUs.
-Motivated by the massive computational requirements of the High Luminosity upgrade to the Large Hadron Collider, the code’s initial goal is to accelerate electromagnetic physics simulations of the CMS and ATLAS detectors.
+Celeritas is a Monte Carlo particle transport code for simulating High Energy Physics (HEP) detectors on general purpose GPUs.
+Motivated originally by the massive computational requirements of the High Luminosity upgrade to the Large Hadron Collider, the code’s goal is to accelerate the most computationally challenging simulation problems in HEP.

 - Release: